Golden Triangle Special Economic Zone: Location

 The Golden Triangle Special Economic Zone is located along the Mekong River in the Golden Triangle area where Laos, Myanmar and Thailand meet.
 The zone is midway (20.361150, 100.099807) between Houay Xay, the capital of Laos' Bokeo Province, and Tachileik, Myanmar.
 The Thai village of Ban Sop Ruak near Chiang Saen town, Chiang Rai Province lies directly across the Mekong River from the zone.

 Besides the casino, the zone has hotels, shops, restaurants, hospital and apartment blocks.
-There are also several markets in the zone, including the well-known Don Sao Market which is part of the itinerary of most Mekong River boat tours from Thailand.
+There are also several markets in the zone, including the well-known Don Sao Market, which is part of the itinerary of most Mekong River boat tours from Thailand.

 History

 The area on which the Golden Triangle Special Economic Zone is now located was previously mostly rural agricultural land.
-The village of Ban Kwan was located in the area and its inhabitants had to be relocated to make way for the development of the zone.
+The village of Ban Kwan was located in the area; its inhabitants were relocated to make way for the development of the zone.

 In 2007, Kings Romans Group entered into a 99-year lease for 10,000 hectares on the banks of the Mekong.
-The company was granted 3,000 of these hectares as a duty-free zone, now the SEZ.
+The company was granted 3,000 of these hectares as a duty-free zone, which now comprises the SEZ.